alliancecan/driconnect/driconnect/content/program.en.md

   Or <strong> suggest inspiring speakers </strong>  who can bring valuable insights to the conference: https://forms.gle/vSCJjSVRbTQuX3Jy6

-  The deadline to submit your suggestions is </strong> March 14, 2025 </strong> .
+  The deadline to submit your suggestions is <strong> March 14, 2025 </strong> .
 Don’t miss this chance to shape the conversation at DRI Connect 2025!

 {{< /paige/hero >}}